-Since its discovery, cannabis and vaping e-juices has expanded into a variety of brands, providing a lot of options for its users.
+Since its discovery, cannabis and vaping e-juices have expanded into a variety of brands, providing a lot of options for its users.
 Having several different choices can be overwhelming.
-That is why patients using medical marijuana should always ask their certified medical marijuana doctor how are smoking and vaping cannabis flower different from each other.
+That is why patients using medical marijuana should always ask their certified medical marijuana doctor how are smoking and vaping cannabis flowers different from each other.

 If you are one of the many medical marijuana patients who wish to know their differences, continue reading the information below.

 There is a stark contrast in potency or strength between smoking and vaping cannabis flower.
 When it combusts, smoking destroys about 50 percent of the cannabinoids, which results in a huge waste of cannabis.
 This also decreases the strength of the flower.

 Vaping, on the other hand, vaporizes the natural terpenes that are found on the flower to a low temperature.
 The low temperature helps in preserving the terpenes that make cannabis potent.
 This is why vaping is stronger than smoking.

 When medical marijuana wasn’t legalized yet, cannabis didn’t have any flavors that patients could choose from.
 Now, there are a variety of available flavors.

 Having flavors to your cannabis is only possible because of vaporizers.
 Since the terpenes are not destroyed by low-temperature vaporizers, you’ll get to savor each flavor that cannabis has to offer.